CalcKit — Free UK Calculators

 health

-Free NHS blood pressure checker for UK adults.
-Enter your systolic and diastolic blood pressure reading and see instantly which NHS category it falls into — low, ideal, pre-high, or hypertension stage 1 or 2.
-Includes the full NHS blood pressure chart so you can see where your reading sits.
-High blood pressure (hypertension) affects around 1 in 3 adults in the UK and is a leading risk factor for heart attack and stroke.
-Most people with high blood pressure have no symptoms, which is why checking it regularly matters.
+Check any blood pressure reading against the NHS categories in seconds.
+Enter your systolic and diastolic numbers to see which band you fall into — low, ideal, pre-high, or hypertension stage 1 or 2.
+The full NHS blood pressure chart is included, so you can see exactly where your reading sits.
+High blood pressure (hypertension) affects around 1 in 3 UK adults and is a leading risk factor for heart attack and stroke.
+Most people with it have no symptoms.
+That is why a regular blood pressure test matters — at home, at a pharmacy, or at your GP surgery.

 mmHg